Own the Night

 Own the Night is the third studio album by American country music trio Lady Antebellum.
 It was released on September 13, 2011 through Capitol Nashville.
-This is the follow up album to their previous Grammy Award winning album Need You Now.
 The production on the album was handled by Paul Worley and Lady Antebellum.
 The album was supported by four singles: "Just a Kiss", "We Owned the Night", "Dancin' Away with My Heart", and "Wanted You More".

 Own The Night received mixed to positive reviews, with some critics praising its production and Hillary Scott's and Charles Kelley's vocals, calling it an improvement over their previous two albums, while others criticized its lyrical content and lack of personality, calling it a step downward from their previous albums.
 The album was also a commercial success, debuting at number one on the US Billboard 200, selling 347,000 copies in its first week.
 This became their second number-one album in the US and one of the most successful country albums of 2011.
 It also topped the Billboard Top Country Albums.
 At the 54th Grammy Awards, the album won the Grammy Award for Best Country Album.